awsdocs/amazon-chime-administration-guide/doc_source/phone-numbers.md

 1. Select the user's full name, and choose **Assign**\.

 For instructions on how to edit the user's calling and SMS permissions, see [Editing Calling and SMS Permissions](user-phone.md#edit-phone-perms)\.
-When you change a user's Amazon Chime Business Calling phone number or phone number permissions, we recommend contacting the user with their new phone number or permissions information\.
-Users must also sign out of their Amazon Chime account and sign back in again before they can access their new phone number or permissions features\.
+When you change a user's Amazon Chime Business Calling phone number or phone number permissions, we recommend providing the user with their new phone number or permissions information\.
+Before users can access their new phone number or permissions features, they must sign out of their Amazon Chime account and sign in again\.

-**To assign Amazon Chime Voice Connector phone numbers to an Amazon Chime Voice Connector**
+**To assign Amazon Chime Voice Connector phone numbers to an Amazon Chime Voice Connector or Amazon Chime Voice Connector group**

 1. Open the Amazon Chime console at [https://chime\.aws\.amazon\.com/](https://chime.aws.amazon.com)\.

 1. For **Calling**, choose **Phone number management**\.

-1. Choose **Inventory**, and select the Amazon Chime Voice Connector phone number or numbers to assign to the Amazon Chime Voice Connector\.
+1. Choose **Inventory**, and select the phone numbers that you want to assign\.

+1. For **Assignment type**, choose **Voice connector** or **Voice connector group**\.

 1. Choose **Assign**\.

 1. Select the Amazon Chime Voice Connector to assign the phone number to, and choose **Assign**\.

+You can also choose **Reassign** to reassign phone numbers with the **Voice Connector** product type\.
+This lets you reassign these numbers from one Amazon Chime Voice Connector or Amazon Chime Voice Connector group to another\.

 The following procedure unassigns phone numbers from individual users or Amazon Chime Voice Connectors\.